jmanero/qrly/README.md

       error : null // Hopefully...
     });

-When the queue's task list (backlog) is emptied, and all tasks completed, a `flush` event will be emitted with the results array as payload.
+When the queue's task list (backlog) is emptied, and all tasks completed, an `end` event will be emitted with the results array as payload.

 __As a buffer__

-    queue.flushable = false;
     queue.collect = false;
     queue.buffer({ "data" : [1, 2, 34, 4]}, function(err, res) { // Do Things; });
 Setting `collect` to `false` keeps results from being saved internally.
-Setting `flushable` to `false` suppresses the `flushed` event.
 Only one task at a time can be passed to `buffer(...)`.
 The second argument (a function) will be called by `complete(...)` in the worker, above, when it finishes processing the the respective task.

 When the queue's backlog becomes longer than the `flood` attribute a `flood` event will be emitted.
 When the length drops below the `drain` attribute, a `drain` event will be emitted.

 ### Tests
-Run `bin/test.js` with mocha:

-    mocha -R spec bin/test.js
+1. Install Mocha

+	npm install -g mocha

+2. Run `./bin/test`

 ### Theory
 _For those unfamiliar with event loops.
 No hisses form the Java programmers please..._